-To use the water heater, the WATER HEATER breaker on the AC distribution panel (installed in the head compartment electrical cabinet) must be ON.
+To use the water heater, the WATER HEATER breaker on the AC distribution panel (installed in the port companionway upper electrical cabinet) must be ON.
 Make sure all air is purged from the water heater and lines before activating the water heater breaker.
 Refer to the water heater manual for additional information.